 If you're still feeling a bit lost on SEO concepts, that's ok too.
 Marketing experts can often use AdWords to help you determine the more relevant keywords to your brand.

-Further, f you don’t think blogging is your bag, there are services that can help you create content that speaks to your customer base.
+Further, if you don't think blogging is your strength, there are services that can help you create content that speaks to your customer base.
 Relevant content that inspires and motivates your customer base is only a click away.